wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 geneList = as.factor(geneList)
 summary(geneList)

-## We then need a mapping of genes to the GO categories.
+## You then need a mapping of genes to the GO categories.
 This can be retrieved from Ensembl using biomaRt, or using the Drosophila melanogaster annotation package in Bioconductor
 ## If the annotation package is not installed:
 ## source("http://bioconductor.org/biocLite.R")
 ## biocLite("org.Dm.eg.db")